rulu158/codingame-puzzles/README.md

 # codingame-puzzles
-My own solution to different codingame puzzles
+My own solutions to different codingame puzzles.

+### Please, don't use these to solve the puzzles yourself!